DZakh/rescript-schema/README.md

 ## Roadmap

 - [x] Add custom transformations
-- [x] Add JSON module for decoding and encoding
+- [x] Add JSON module for parsing and serializing
-- [x] Make encoder and decoder work with any JS values and not only with Js.Json.t
+- [x] Make parse and serialize work with any JS values and not only with Js.Json.t
 - [x] Add Unknown struct factory and remove Custom
 - [ ] Add Shape struct factory
 - [x] Add Null struct factory